 In the past years, I have shared my knowledge and experience of the method at several one- or two-day workshops (see here).
 If you and others at your department might be interested, please get in touch so we can discuss the options.

 Information sources on the method that I have found good and useful:

-- There is finally a comprehensive book available on the method: Katrin Auspurg & Thomas Hinz (2015).
+- The only (short) book I know of with all the information you need, includes an online appendix with some Stata files to make your life easier: Katrin Auspurg & Thomas Hinz (2015).
 Factorial Survey Experiments.
 SAGE Quantitative Applications in the Social Sciences Series.
 Link to publisher

 - The GESIS Institute in Cologne/Germany offers courses on the factorial survey experiment (almost) yearly.
 Check their most recent programme.